vermaapurva33/Capstone-Project/Readme.md

 ## 📍 Acknowledgments

-- Special thanks to the creators of **Pathway** and **Bokeh** for their powerful open-source tools.
+- Special thanks to the creators of **Pathway** for the powerful open-source tools.
-- This project builds upon the SAE-Aerothon problem statement for dynamic parking solutions.

 ---